framer/framer-bridge-starter-kit/README.md

 # Framer Bridge Starter Kit

+Update: Framer Bridge will be deprecated in favor of ES Modules.
+You can read more here: https://www.framer.com/developers/

 Framer Bridge is a suite of tools:

 - That allows you to automatically publish and distribute components to designers with [Framer](https://framer.com) and the [Framer Store](https://store.framer.com).